 Where an Attendance Improvement Period has ended in the previous 12 months, AND the employee reaches an Attendance Concern Point again, a Stage 2 meeting is not automatically triggered, but the employee may be invited to a Stage 2 Supporting Attendance Meeting depending on the individual circumstances of the case.
 A Stage 2 meeting is appropriate when an employee's absence shows a pattern of persistent short-term absence.
-Should the employee be invited to a Stage 2 Supporting Attendance Meeting are set out in the Supporting Attendance Procedure and does not automatically mean an Attendance Improvement Period at Stage 2 is put in place.
+Should the employee be invited to a Stage 2 Supporting Attendance Meeting the range of possible outcomes from that meeting are set out in the Supporting Attendance Procedure and does not automatically mean an Attendance Improvement Period at Stage 2 is put in place.